 With an ansatz containing $K$ spins, excluding the class with zero spins, the thresholding procedure described in Sec.~\ref{subsec:model_confidence_level} leaves us with $K$ sets $\mathcal{S}_1, \mathcal{S}_2, \cdots, \mathcal{S}_K$, which contain all the samples classified according to the number of spins, i.e. \begin{widetext}

 \end{widetext} So far we have been following the general framework laid down in Sec.~\ref{sec:model_learning}.
 The rest of this section is specific to the determination of the number of spins generating the signal (model selection) and the determination of the hyperfine couplings (parameter estimation).
-For each dataset $\mathcal{S}_n$ containing $|\mathcal{S}_n|$ sample we break the correlations between the spins in each single sample from the posterior an we build and ensemble of single spins
+For each dataset $\mathcal{S}_n$ containing $|\mathcal{S}_n|$ samples, we break the correlations between the spins in each single sample from the posterior and we build an ensemble of single spins

 for $n \le K$.
-These are now samples from a 2D probability distribution and is a marginalized version of the full posterior distribution.
-Although this process discards much information, it is however a necessary step to obtain a condensed version of the posterior for two-dimensional plotting.
-We then apply the K-mean clustering algorithm to this dataset, with an optimal number of clusters obtained by testing the inertia for each number of clusters between $1$ and $n$.
+These are now samples from a 2D probability distribution, which is a marginalized version of the full posterior distribution.
+Although this process discards much information, it is a necessary step to obtain a condensed version of the posterior for two-dimensional plotting and clustering.
+We then apply the K-means{s} clustering algorithm to this dataset, with an optimal number of clusters obtained by testing the inertia for each number of clusters between $1$ and $n$.
 This procedure leaves us with a partition of $\widetilde{\mathcal{S}}_n$ in sets of points belonging to different clusters:

 with $L_n$ being the total number of clusters.
 For each cluster of points $K_{n, j}$ we then compute three quantities: